-Note: Aaron worked on the RSS specification and we collaborated to implement Creative Commons license data using an RSS-based format for expressing Creative Commons licenses (that is still currently in use today).
+Note: Aaron worked on the RSS specification and collaborated with Lisa Rein to implement an RSS-based format for expressing Creative Commons licenses (that is still currently in use today).

 Update Nov 7, 2017: Thanks to Dave Winer for contributing tools to this page: